 35 things you need in your emergency kit

-In elementary school, most Americans practiced evacuating in case of a fire, taking cover under their desks in the event of an earthquake, and other drills meant to keep students safe in a natural disaster or emergency.
+Many Americans first practice emergency preparedness in elementary school.
 But if that’s the last time you thought about what you would do if disaster struck, you might be in trouble.

-Thankfully, there’s still time to prepare yourself for the unexpected.
-Experts at the Department of Homeland Security and Federal Emergency Management Agency recommend that everyone create an emergency supply kit.
-In fact, some preppers actually put together two kits: an emergency supply kit to keep in their home and a go bag to take with them.
-For the purposes of this article, we’ve included things you’ll need for your go bag in the overall emergency supply kit.
-Pack them in a separate backpack and keep it with your emergency supply kit, so you can just grab it and go in case a natural disaster or other emergency requires you to leave your home.
+Thankfully, there’s still time to prepare for the unexpected.
+The Department of Homeland Security and Federal Emergency Management Agency (FEMA) recommend that everyone create an emergency supply kit.
+Some preppers go a step further and advise putting together two kits: an emergency supply kit to keep at home and a “go bag” to take with in case of an evacuation.

-Since the human body is nearly 60 percent water, we can’t live without it.
+The human body is nearly 60% water, and we absolutely can not live without constantly replenishing it.
 Setting aside enough water for an emergency is the first thing you should do.
 Prepare one gallon of water per person per day for at least three days.
 Don’t forget your pets, either!

 #3.
 Manual can opener

-Since canned goods such as fruit, vegetables and soups have a particularly long shelf life—some remain fresh for up to five years—they’re a natural choice for your emergency kit.
-Make sure you set aside a manual can opener, too, so you can open them without using electricity.
+Since canned goods such as fruit, vegetables, and soups have a particularly long shelf life—some remain fresh for up to five years—they’re a natural choice for your emergency kit.
+Make sure you set aside a manual can opener, too.

 #4.
 Battery-powered or hand-crank radio

-In the event of widespread power outages, you might not be able to turn on the TV, check the internet or call emergency hotlines to find out the latest information.
+In the event of widespread power outages, you might not be able to turn on the TV, check the internet, or call emergency hotlines to find out the latest information.
 A hand-crank or battery-powered radio, however, will allow you to tune into official broadcasts with crucial updates.
 Extra batteries and solar-powered battery chargers can come in very handy here, as well.

 #5.
 NOAA Weather Radio with tone alert